Marlowe Restaurant Review, San Francisco

 Marlowe Picks:

-Marlowe burger ($12) with Caramelized onions, cheddar, bacon, & horseradish aioli consisted of the 80%/20% lean to fat ground beef mix with bit of lamb mixed in.
+Marlowe burger ($16) with Caramelized onions, cheddar, bacon, & horseradish aioli consisted of the 80%/20% lean to fat ground beef mix with bit of lamb mixed in.
 An awesome toasted and buttered Acme Bakery bun topped it off.
-The burger was cooked to a perfect medium rare and was fairly juicy had solid premium meat flavors.
+The burger was cooked to a requested perfect medium rare and was fairly juicy had solid premium meat flavors.
 The patty is of reasonable size and not particularly big.

 Freshly cut french fries with parsley and kosher salt were crispy textured and excellent.
+Salad on another visit was just fine.

 Sole Sandwich ($14) was recommended by the server and definitely hit the spot.
 A good sized lunch sandwich made with quality fish.

-Fried Chicken Sandwich ($13) was also highly recommended.
+Fried Chicken Sandwich ($15) was also highly recommended.
 After ordering the burger so many times, this was a great change.
 Almost rivaling Bakesale Betty in Oakland.

 Dungeness crab roll ($12) with English cucumber, celery & wild arugula and their house made aioli was excellent but tiny.
 Needed 2 of these to be full!
 A seasonal item.